gajus/slonik/.README/USAGE.md

 |Configurable transactions.|Not available in Slonik.
 Track [this issue](https://github.com/gajus/slonik/issues/30).|
 |Events.|Use [interceptors](https://github.com/gajus/slonik#slonik-interceptors).|

 When weighting which abstraction to use, it would be unfair not to consider that `pg-promise` is a mature project with dozens of contributors.
 Meanwhile, Slonik is a young project (started in March 2017) that until recently was developed without active community input.
-However, if you do support the unique features that Slonik adds, the opinionated API design, and are not afraid of adopting a technology in its young days, then I warmly invite you to addopt Slonik and become a contributor to what I intend to make the standard PostgreSQL client in the Node.js community.
+However, if you do support the unique features that Slonik adds, the opinionated API design, and are not afraid of adopting a technology in its young days, then I warmly invite you to adopt Slonik and become a contributor to what I intend to make the standard PostgreSQL client in the Node.js community.

 Work on `pg-promise` began [Wed Mar 4 02:00:34 2015](https://github.com/vitaly-t/pg-promise/commit/78fb80f638e7f28b301f75576701536d6b638f31).
 It is authored by [Vitaly Tomilov](https://github.com/vitaly-t).